LijTesfaye/kmeans_clustering_toretto_group/README.md

 ## Python for Validation
 For the purpose of validation of our work we used python.
 First lets have a little description of the main python scripts that are used in this project.
+In every python script the user is expected to change these three variables based on the use-case they are working on.
+The one below shows that we are going to work on a datset that has 4-dimension and number of clusters are set to 4 and the number of samples is set to 500.

+** Here are the values **

+- d_dimensions=4
+- k_clusters = 4
+- n_samples=500

 ### Dataset generator script
 The python script [here](https://github.com/LijTesfaye/kmeans_clustering_toretto_group/blob/master/python-module/dataset_Gen.py) is used to generate a madeup dataset.